fluffy-critter/bandcrash/README.md

 If you are developing under Windows, you will probably need to use a POSIX environment under Windows (such as [msys](https://www.msys2.org) or [Git Bash](https://git-scm.com)) rather than WSL.

-### Roadmap

-See the [github issues](https://github.com/fluffy-critter/bandcrash/issues) for details, but roughly:

-* Local GUI and/or web UI to make setting up the `album.json` easier (and easier installation, especially on Windows!)
-* Various player improvements
-* Easy embedding into websites (opengraph et al)

 ## FAQ

 ### How is this different from blamscamp, scritch, etc.?